 At-home care, diet changes, and natural remedies may help treat fibroids and relieve symptoms.
 The lifestyle changes below are also important in the prevention of fibroids.

 These natural treatments may or may not help your fibroid symptoms, since relief depends on how severe your symptoms are and how your fibroids have progressed.
-You should speak with your doctor before trying any of these options.
+Talk with your doctor before trying any of these options.

 Your daily diet is a very important factor in treating fibroids.
-The right nutrition can help you maintain a healthy weight and reduce your risk.
+Eating a nutritious diet can help you maintain a moderate weight and reduce your risk.
 Certain foods can also help ease symptoms.

 Foods to avoid